 - On the Windows Vista or Windows 2008 Server computer, review the license terms here.

 - Check whether .NET Framework 4.5 is already installed on the computer.
-Otherwise, download and install .NET Framework 4.5 from www.microsoft.com.
+Otherwise, download and install .NET Framework 4.5 from the Download Center.

 - Open a command prompt with administrator privileges.

-- Go to the directory where .NET Framework 4.5 SDK Tools installer files were copied.
+- Go to the directory where .NET Framework 4.5 SDK Tools installed files were copied.

 Certain operations may fail if you use the x64 version of signtool that is included in the SDK.
-Please use the x86 version of signtool available under <SDK install location>\Windows Kits\8.0\bin\x86 for all your code signing needs.
+Please use the x86 version of signtool available under \Windows Kits\8.0\bin\x86 for all your code signing needs.

 WinRT MetaData APIs